Skip to Main Content

 • non-scholarly information (such as popular opinion and guesswork).

 NOTE: Researchers should take the time to verify research results by checking several other reliable sources before using it or acting on it.
-(See more about how to determine what types of sources are credible at PPLD's LibGuide on Information and Media Literacy here.)
+(See more about how to determine what types of sources are credible at PPLD's LibGuide on Finding Good Information here.)

 2. Library databases do not generally use natural language to search, but use specialized wording and symbols.
 One of the benefits of using library databases is that they give more precise results than websites or web searches, which may include duplicate or irrelevant results.